al1brn/geonodes/README.md

     node.subdivisions = 3
 ```

-The sphere geometry can be read from the node output socket named
+The sphere geometry can be read from the node output socket name:

 ``` python
 with GeoNodes("Demo") as tree: